mathieuprog/eleventy-i18n/README.md

 ### Overriding the current locale

-You have the option to enforce translation in a specific language, rather than relying on the current language setting:
+You have the option to enforce translation in a specific language, rather than relying on the current language:

 ```html
 <p>{{ 'hello' | t({}, 'fr') }}</p>